biglocalnews/bln-etl/README.md

 gathering operations, but may also be useful to others working with our platform.

-In particular, this package helps:
+In particular, this package provides utility code to:

-- simplifying acquisition of data from GitHub repos
+- Simplify acquisition of data from GitHub repos
-- preparing data for upload to a BLN platform project
+- Prepare data for upload to a BLN platform project
-- archiving of files as Zips
+- Archive files as Zips

 ## Install